 Iodine deficiency is a global health issue.
-The World Health Organization (WHO) estimates over 2 billion people may be iodine deficient, with up to 50 million of them suffering from serious symptoms of the imbalance, such as brain damage .
-Once a rare problem in the Western world, this deficiency is on the increase in North America.
+The World Health Organization (WHO) estimates over 2 billion people may be iodine deficient, with up to 50 million of them suffering from serious symptoms of iodine deficiency, such as brain damage.
+Once a rare concern in the Western world, this imbalance is on the increase in North America.

 Iodine deficiency symptoms manifest as a result of improper thyroid hormone production.
 Simply stated, when the thyroid gland does not receive enough iodine, trouble ensues.
 The more serious signs and symptoms of iodine deficiency may vary according to individuals, but usually include the following:

 - Thyroid enlargement - sometimes called "goiter"

 - Mental imbalances such as depression and anxiety

 - Mental retardation (in extreme cases, and particular in children of mothers who have had an iodine deficiency)

 - Fetal hypothyroidism (improper functioning of the thyroid in unborn children, leading to brain damage).

 Beyond the global issue of iodine deficiency in children, Westerners are also susceptible to a lack of iodine.
 Many researchers are looking into the correlations between various chronic conditions and a lack of iodine.

 Some of the lesser-known symptoms of iodine deficiency include: